FravBox/YagCCs/events/readme.md

 # Enter Menu
 3 files, 3 CCs, you need all 3 for this to work. **Make sure to limit this to a particular set of channels/roles; it's very easy to abuse**.
 In my server, verified users are allowed to create their own channels for events.
 If they want to easily ping people participating in their events, they ping a specific role.
-We created this menu for people to easily self-assign the role during events.
+We created this menu for people to easily self-assign the role during events in order to create that ping list.

 The user submits `-entermenu`
 This creates a message with a 🏆 reaction on the message.
 Anyone who uses that reaction is given a role ("entrant" - You need to change the name/role ID for your server).